MiDataInt/mdi-script-generator/static/options/SERVER_URL.md

-### Server Url
+### Server Domain

-Please provide the complete domain name (but nothing else) for the remote or public server that will run this installation of the MDI.
+Please provide the complete domain name (but nothing else) for the remote or public computer that will serve this installation of the MDI.

-#### Examples
+**Examples**
 - greatlakes.arc-ts.umich.edu
-- my.example.com
+- my-mdi.io

+Required.